Official guidance · Primary source · 2026

 The guide says you can ignore content chunking, ignore rewriting content just for AI systems, ignore the creation of AI-specific files, and ignore pursuing inauthentic mentions across the web.
 The phrasing matters because each of these is currently being sold as essential by some part of the SEO industry.
 Google's verb is corrective, not optional.

-| Industry tactic | Google's stance (Dec 2025) | What vendors often promise |
+| Industry tactic | Google's stance (May 2026) | What vendors often promise |

 |---|---|---|